RaspberryPiFoundation/microbit-curriculum/en-GB/fortune-teller/index.md

 	![screenshot](images/decision-say-delete.png)

-+ Click the down arrow next to the `say` block and you'll see another a second block appear.
++ Click the down arrow next to the `say` block and you'll see a second block appear.
 Drag this block into the `onStart` event.

 ![screenshot](images/decision-say-interval.png)